Midland metropolitan area, Texas

-The Midland Metropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of one county - Midland - in West Texas, anchored by the city of Midland.
-As of the 2020 census, the MSA had a population of 169,983.
+The Midland Metropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of two counties - Midland and Martin- in West Texas, anchored by the city of Midland.
+As of the 2020 census, the MSA had a population of 175,220.
+The metropolitan area is also the fifth largest economy in Texas, with a 2024 gross domestic product of $53.7 billion.

-The Midland Metropolitan Statistical Area is also a component of the Midland-Odessa-Andrews Combined Statistical Area, which covers four counties (Midland, Ector, Andrews, and Martin) with a population of 365,590 as of 2023.
+The Midland Metropolitan Statistical Area is also a component of the Midland-Odessa-Andrews Combined Statistical Area, which covers four counties (Midland, Ector, Andrews, and Martin) with a population of 385,854 as of 2025.